chamambom/python_to_text/README.md

 ## Self service portal generating a text file format using Python, Flask & MySQL (Subscriber Network Provisioning through an Internet Bandwidth Shaper)

+## Installation
+To run the application:
+1. Clone this repository.
+2. Navigate to the project directory.
+3. Run `docker-compose up -d` to start the containers.

-The Internet Bandwidth Shaper Consumed an input txt file in this format
+This application generates a text file formatted as shown below.
+The Internet Bandwidth Shaper consumes it as an input text file in this structure.

 ```
  10.10.10.25 10.10.10.25@ispcustomer.co.zw :=set_attribute 30_MEG_UP_30_MEG_DOWN
  10.10.10.26 10.10.10.26@ispcustomer.co.zw :=set_attribute 50_MEG_UP_50_MEG_DOWN
  ```
-## Installation
-To run the application:
-1. Clone this repository.
-2. Navigate to the project directory.
-3. Run `docker-compose up` to start the containers.

 ### Introduction
 This initiative stemmed from my time as a Systems Engineer at an Internet Service Provider (ISP) in Zimbabwe, between 2015 and 2018.
 Faced with the challenge of managing a tier 2 internet customer's bandwidth needs, I decided to automate this process.